Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Your car insurance policy in Minnesota might be canceled for a few reasons:

-• Non-payment of premium: If you miss paying your insurance premium, the company can cancel your policy.
+• Non-payment: If you miss paying your insurance premium, the insurer can cancel your policy.

-• License suspension: Losing your driving privileges due to infractions can lead to policy cancellation.
+• License suspension: Losing your driving privileges due to infractions can lead to policy cancelation.

-• Fraud: Lying on your insurance application or filing false claims can result in cancellation.
+• Fraud: Lying on your insurance application or filing false claims can result in cancelation.

 • Too many claims: Filing too many claims in a short period might make the company consider you too high of a risk.

-Remember, maintaining a clean driving record and paying premiums on time are key to keeping your insurance active.
+Maintaining a clean driving record and paying premiums on time is key to keeping your insurance active.

 FAQ: Minnesota Minimum Coverage Car Insurance

-Here, we provide clear answers to common questions about the coverage you need to drive legally in Minnesota.
+We answered common questions about the minimum coverage you need to drive legally in Minnesota.

 What is the minimum car insurance coverage in Minnesota?